-Fatigue is one of the most common (and frequently reported) symptom of hypothyroidism.
+Fatigue is one of the most common (and frequently reported) symptoms of hypothyroidism.

 What’s more interesting is that in order to treat and reverse thyroid fatigue you actually need more than just thyroid medication.

 Because the subjective symptom of fatigue can come from multiple different places in the body.

 Thyroid Patients and Energy Levels

 Fatigue is a subjective symptom and is synonymous with “energy levels”.